“The first occasion of your child telling a lie is not an occasion to be alarmed but an occasion for celebration”― Dr Kang Lee, Wall Street Journal.

-Children take in and copy far more than we generally realize.
+Toddlers take in and copy from us more than we realize.
 They are constantly learning, from when they wake up to when they go to bed.
-They study you and the rest of your family to see how you deal and cope with everyday problems and issues.
-When a child sees you tell a lie, they may decide to take that behaviour as a lesson.
+Studying you and the rest of your family to see how you deal and cope with everyday problems and issues.
+When a child sees you tell a lie, they may decide to take that behavior as a lesson.
 When they see their older brother or sister lie about stealing a cookie, they might decide that they will try that in the future.
+If it was successful.

 Make a point in your family to always be honest with each other.
 You might have to take a look at some of those seemingly innocent lies being told in front of your

 Your toddler will grow up in a house full of love and trust and be much less likely to need to lie.

 4. BECOME A ROLE MODEL FOR YOUR TODDLER